Blueberry Pudding Cake – Old Fashioned Blueberry Pudding

 How to make a moist blueberry pudding cake?

-- Carefully fold in 2 cups blueberries to the batter.
+4. Carefully fold in 2 cups berries to the batter.

-- Pour into a greased 8 x 8 inch baking dish.
-Bake for approximately 45 minutes or until just firm in a preheated oven.
+5. Pour blueberry mixture into a greased 8 x 8 inch square baking dish or pan.
+Bake on center oven rack for approximately 45 minutes or until just firm in a preheated oven.
 Do not overbake.

 For the full ingredient amounts and recipe steps for moist blueberry pudding cake, scroll to the recipe card at the bottom of this post.